 If You Fail

-The test administrator will tell you what you should practice.
-You can take the road test again in one week.
+The test administrator will tell you what you should practice before your retest.

 If you have a valid driver’s license from another country, the procedure for getting an Alaskan driver’s license is the nearly the same as if you moved from another state.
 After 90 days, you’ll have to get your Alaskan license.

 If you’re from Canada, you’ll have to give your license to the DMV.
 Then you must: